btebe/CodeEscape/README.md

 #Notice!

-The build versions of this game for mac works for older version of mac.
+The build version of this game for mac works for older version of mac only.

 #DEMO